Officers, N.C.O.s and Men of the 1st Battalion, Buried in Boulogne Eastern Cemetery

 From October 1914 to the end of the war, Boulogne and Wimereux formed one of the chief hospital areas.
 Until June 1918, the dead from the hospitals at Boulogne itself were buried in the Cimetière de L’Est, one of the town cemeteries, the Commonwealth graves forming a long, narrow strip along the right hand edge of the cemetery.

-Of the named burials 1 Officer and 5 other ranks are soldiers of the 1st Battalion, killed in 1914.
+Of the named burials 1 Officer and 5 other ranks are soldiers of the 1st Battalion, died from their wounds in 1914.

 Five of the men buried here died within a few days of each other (23rd – 29th October 1914) of wounds received, no doubt, from the fighting around Festubert and Violaines a few days earlier.
 The other Casualty, Private Hilditch, died in December.